moon—

 and the distance is brief

-(beneath the skin) from the turn
+(beneath the skin) from

 of my eye